gadgetchnnel/lovelace-home-feed-card/README.md

 ### icon (optional)
 Allows overriding the icon of the entity

+### attribute (optional, added in 0.6.0)
+Define an attribute to use instead of the state for the entity in the list

+e.g.
+    entities:
+      - entity: sensor.my_sensor
+        name: Sensor Time
+        attribute: time

 ### content_template (optional)
 This allows the display format for that entity to be customised.
 The format is {{*propertyname*}}.
 The available properties are:
 * **display_name** The entity name (friendly name if not overridden with the name option)